 During this challenging time, when all our lives have changed significantly many unpaid carers will face difficulties providing their normal levels of care and support.
 Fife HSCP is urging carers to develop an emergency plan in case they become unwell or self-isolate.
-An emergency plan sets out the details of the care a carer provides and how their caring situation and relationships works.
+An emergency plan sets out the details of the care provided and how their caring situation and relationship works.
 It offers guidance to anyone who reads the plan if the carer needs someone else to step in.
-It is an effective way of letting others know, what needs to be done to continue to support a vulnerable cared-for person and can help prevent an emergency from becoming a crisis.
+It is an effective way of letting others know, what needs to be done to continue supporting a vulnerable cared-for person and can help prevent an emergency from becoming a crisis.

 Fife HSCP has a toolkit for creating a carers emergency plan go to – www.bit.ly/careremergencyplan

-Our carer partner organisations are aiming to provide a non-face to face service along similar lines to that which they provided before the lockdown and the requirements for social distancing, self-isolation and shielding of the most vulnerable in society.
-Below is an update of each carer organisation’s position as this time.
+Our partner organisations aim to provide a service along similar lines to that which they provided before the lockdown observing the requirements for social distancing, self-isolation and shielding of the most vulnerable in society.
+Below is an update of each carer organisation’s position at this time.

 All staff are working from home and all appointments that were booked with carers have been converted to phone appointments.
 Fife Carer’s centre staff are continuing to:

 Fife Young Carers are offering telephone and online support and maintaining a social media presence.
 They are also offering to deliver essential items from shops to doorsteps whilst staff feel safe and able to do so.